Eigenity/kpermute/README.md

 }
 ```

-### 🧠 How It Works
+### How it works
-KPermute creates a **deterministic shuffle** of all numbers in a chosen range — for example, from `0` to `9999`.
+KPermute creates a **deterministic shuffle** of all numbers in a chosen range, for example, from `0` to `9999`.
 Given the same seed, it always produces the same unique rearrangement of values, but every number appears exactly once.
-This means you can "scramble" IDs or keys in a repeatable way, without storing lookup tables or using heavy cryptography.
+This means you can "scramble" IDs or keys in a repeatable way, without storing lookup tables.

 Under the hood, each number is passed through a small **mixing function** several times.
 That function multiplies by a constant, adds a secret key, and blends bits together using fast XOR and shift operations.
-Because these operations are carefully chosen to be reversible, the process can also run backwards:
+Because these operations are designed to be reversible, the process can also run backwards:
-calling `decode()` will perfectly recover the original number from its scrambled form.
+calling `decode()` will recover the original number from its scrambled form.

 The algorithm behaves a bit like a simplified **Feistel cipher** (used in many encryption systems), but instead of encrypting text, it permutes integers.
-It applies several invertible "rounds" of arithmetic to mix the bits thoroughly, then repeats until the result fits in your target range.
+It applies several invertible "rounds" of hashing to mix the bits thoroughly, then repeats until the result fits in your target range.
-The result is a fast, lightweight way to map integers to unique pseudo-random counterparts — ideal for obfuscation, sampling, or repeatable randomization.
+The result is a fast and lightweight way to map integers to unique pseudo-random counterparts.

 ### 🔗 Sources
 The original source of this implementation is unknown but is presumed to be in the public domain.